-Believe me to be dear Sir Charles Phipps Yours faithfully & obliged Florence Nightingale It appeared to me impertinent to indicate a course for the Prince Consort's consideration.
-But as you add "I do "not understand "exactly what you "think the Prince to do it before word would be enough, were he to propose that such an opportu= nity should not be lost for removing the Hospital to a healthy site in the neighbourhood and re= erecting it upon the best plan.
-[There are not wanting jobbers even in Royal Hospitals -and two sites are mentioned which Governors, & cousins, uncles & brothers= in= law of Governors, who want to sell, have proposed - where the Hospital would be far worse off than it is where it is now] But, if it is not an occasion for the Prince to appear as Chairman, a message from him to the Treasurer, of the Hospital a Mr.
+On Monday the Railway bill goes before the Committee -- of which the Chairman, Mr. Ingham, is well disposed to view the matter in the same light we do - i.e. to say that the Railway people must buy all the site or nonee word would be enough, were he to propose that such an opportu= nity should not be lost for removing the Hospital to a healthy site in the neighbourhood and re= erecting it upon the best plan.
+[There are not wanting jobbers even in Royal Hospitals -and two sites are mentioned which Governors, & cousins, uncles & brothers= in= law of Governors, who want to sell, have proposed - where the Hospital would be far worse off than it is where it is nowl But, if it is not an occasion for the Prince to appear as Chairman, a message from him to the Treasurer, of the Hospital a Mr. Baggallay, would, I am informed, have the desired effect, should the Prince see the matter in this light.
+I will, not take up your time with any apology for this long statement -F. Nightingale

-If, (after \ this Bill has passed, if it does pass,) it were considered that the removal of a Royal Hospital like St. Thomas's, the second only in antiquity & in usefulness in London, were an event of sufficient public importance for the Prince to take the Chair at a Meeting of the Directors of the Hospital, his \\\\\ \ should it be improper
+If, (after \ this Bill

+has passed, if it does

+pass,) it were considered

+that the removal of

+a Royal Hospital

+like St. Thomas's, the

+second only in antiquity

+& in usefulness in

+London, were an event

+of sufficient public

+importance for the

+Prince to take the

+Chair at a Meeting

+of the Directors of the Hospital, his

+\ should it be improper to do it before